 Our friends at the Hewlett Foundation have just partnered with SSIR to launch a new series on the Power of Feedback—one of the core principles of the Performance Imperative.
-Hewlett President Larry Kramer kicks off the series with his characteristically candid take on the practice of gathering feedback: “The case for [gathering, analyzing, and acting on feedback] seems screamingly obvious.
+Hewlett President Larry Kramer kicks off the series with his characteristically candid take on the practice of gathering feedback: “The case for seems screamingly obvious.
 How better to learn what works and what doesn’t than to ask those most directly affected?
 How better to seek out ways to improve?
 How better to learn about unintended consequences, galvanize demand and support for solutions, and know whether efforts are matching intentions?”

 Mario recently responded to a post from Philanthropy Ohio seeking information about board-committee charters related to evaluation and outcomes.
 He, in turn, posted the request to the Leap Ambassadors Community—and that produced a lively exchange among ambassadors, including Ellen Bass, Gregg Behr, Chiku Bernardi, Chip Edelsberg, David Hunter, Joe McCannon, Woody McCutchen, and Terri Sorensen.
 If you’re interested in the same topic, please check out “Board Stewardship for Mission Effectiveness and Performance,” a compilation of the Ambassadors’ insights.